MicrosoftDocs/quantum-docs/articles/how-to-use-the-python-SDK.md

 ms.author: kitty
 ms.date: 06/29/2020
 ms.topic: article
-uid: microsoft.azure.quantum.qio.python-sdk
+uid: microsoft.quantum.optimization.python-sdk
 ---

 # Use the Python SDK for optimization

 This guide provides a basic overview of how to use the Python SDK for optimization.
 It assumes you have already completed the [Creating an
-Azure Quantum Workspace guide](xref:microsoft.azure.quantum.workspaces-portal).
+Azure Quantum Workspace guide](xref:microsoft.quantum.workspaces-portal).

 ## Installation